 This article is not in any list yet, why not save it to one of your lists.Abstract

-(1) Background: Negative attitudes toward mental health problems (ATMHP) remain a barrier to help-seeking, especially in collectivist, lower-middle-income countries like Nepal.
-While the Attitudes Towards Mental Health Problems Scale (ATMHPS) has been used globally, it has not been formally validated for Nepalese populations; (2) Methods: We conducted a cross-sectional study and recruited participants through an opportunity sampling method.
-We developed the Nepalese Short Version of the ATMHPS (N-SATMHPS) using Dataset 1 (n = 384), and validated it with Dataset 2 (n = 803).
-Fourteen items with the strongest internal consistency were selected across the original seven subscales.
-Confirmatory factor analysis (CFA) and internal consistency testing were used to assess psychometric properties; (3) Results: The N-SATMHPS showed strong internal consistency (α = 0.74–0.92) and excellent model fit (χ²/df = 1.92, CFI = 0.982, TLI = 0.970, RMSEA = 0.049, SRMR = 0.026).
+(1) Background: Negative attitudes toward mental health problems remain a barrier for help-seeking, especially in collectivist, lower-middle-income countries like Nepal.
+While the Attitudes Towards Mental Health Problems Scale (ATMHPS) has been used globally, it has not been formally validated for Nepalese populations.
+This study aimed to culturally adapt and psychometrically validate a concise Nepalese version of the scale.
+(2) Methods: We conducted a cross-sectional study and recruited participants through an opportunity sampling method.
+We developed the Nepalese Short Version of the Attitudes Towards Mental Health Problems Scale (N-SATMHPS) using Dataset 1 (n = 384) and validated it with Dataset 2 (n = 803).
+Items were selected based on internal consistency indices.
+Fourteen items showing the strongest reliability were retained from the original seven subscales.
+A confirmatory factor analysis and internal consistency testing were used to assess psychometric properties.
+(3) Results: The N-SATMHPS showed a strong internal consistency (α = 0.74–0.92) and excellent model fit (χ2/df = 1.92, CFI = 0.982, TLI = 0.970, RMSEA = 0.049, SRMR = 0.026).
 Correlations with the full version ranged from r = 0.79 to 0.96.
-Discriminant validity with Mental health Literacy Questionnaire – young Adults (MHLQ-YA) showed weak but significant correlations, confirming construct distinction; (4) Conclusion: The scale captured key Nepalese cultural constructs—such as shame and family honor—and aligned with collectivist cultural expectations.
-The N-SATMHPS demonstrates strong psychometric performance and cultural relevance, making it suitable for research and intervention work aimed at reducing stigma and improving mental health in Nepal.
+Discriminant validity with Mental Health Literacy Questionnaire—Young Adults (MHLQ-YA) showed weak but significant correlations, confirming construct distinction.
+(4) Conclusions: The scale captured key Nepalese cultural constructs, such as shame and family honor.
+It also aligned with collectivist cultural expectations.
+The N-SATMHPS demonstrates strong psychometric performance and cultural relevance.
+It is suitable for research and intervention work aimed at reducing stigma and improving mental health in Nepal.